photoprism/photoprism-docs/docs/setup.md

 ## Troubleshooting ##

-If the application can not be opened in the browser or the container doesn't start at all, you might have found a bug, you might be using an outdated container image or some of your directories are not readable (check permissions).
+If the application can not be opened in the browser or the container doesn't start at all, you might have found a bug, you might be using an outdated container image or your folder is not readable (check permissions).

 You're welcome to send a full report to help@photoprism.org so that we can assist you.